adl/hoaf/README.md

 The `INT` occurring in the `state-name` rule is the number of this state.
 States should be numbered from $0$ to $n-1$, where $n$ is the value given by the `States:` header item if it is present.
 If the `States:` header item is missing, $n-1$ should be assumed to be the highest state number listed either in the automaton body (either when defining a state, or when used as a destination of a transition) or as some initial state.

-States may be listed in any order, but should all be listed (i.e., if the header has `States: 10` then the body should have ten `State: INT` statements, with all numbers from 0 to 9).
+States may be listed in any order, but should all be listed (i.e., if the header contains `States: 10`, then the body should have ten `State: INT` statements, with all numbers from 0 to 9).
 In addition to a number, a state may optionally be given a name (the `STRING` token) for cosmetic or practical purposes.

-The `INT*` used in `acc-sig` represent the acceptance sets the state or edge belongs to.
-Since we use transition-based acceptance, when `acc-sig` is used on a state to declare membership to some acceptance sets, it is syntactic sugar for the membership of all the outgoing transitions to this set.
+The `INT*` used in `acc-sig` represents the acceptance sets the state or edge belongs to.
+Since we use transition-based acceptance, when `acc-sig` is used on a state to declare membership to some acceptance sets, it is syntactic sugar for the membership of all the outgoing transitions to these sets.
 For instance `State: 0 {1 3}` would states that all transitions leaving state 0 are in acceptance sets 1 and 3.

 The `state-conj` encodes the destination of an edge as a conjunction of state numbers.
 Non-alternating automata always use a single state number as destination.
-These conjunctions makes it possible to encode the universal branching of alternating automata, while disjunction is simply encoded as multiple transitions.
+These conjunctions makes it possible to encode the universal branching of alternating automata, while disjunction is simply encoded as multiple edges.

 If a state has a `label`, no outgoing edge of this state should have a `label`: this should be used to represent state-labeled automata.
 In our semantics, we have to view this as syntactic sugar for all outgoing transitions being labeled by this very same `label`.

-If an edge has a `label`, all edges of this state should have a `label`.
+If an edge has a `label`, all edges leading from the same state should have a `label`.

-If one state has no `label`, and no labeled edges, then there should be exactly $2^a$ edges listed, where $a$ is the number of atomic propositions.
-In this case, each edge corresponds to a transition, with the same order as in `ltl2dstar`.
-If a transition $t$ is the $i$-th transition of a state (starting with 0), then the label of $t$ can be deduced by interpreting $i$ as a bitset.
-The label is a set of atomic propositions such that the atomic proposition $j$ is in the set if the $j$-th least significant bit of $i$ is set to 1.
+If a state has no `label` and no labeled edges, then there should be exactly $|\Sigma|$ edges listed, where $\Sigma$ is the input alphabet.
+The edges are labeled implicitly like in the `ltl2dstar`'s format.
+If the alphabet is given directly as the set of letters, then the $i$-th edge of the state is labeled by the $i$-th letter.
+If the alphabet is given via atomic propositions, then the $i$-th edge is labeled by the set of atomic propositions such that the atomic proposition $j$ is in the set iff the $j$-th least significant bit of $i$ (written as a binary number) is 1.

 Examples